 The provisions of this coverage apply to all employees of the Smithsonian, regardless of the type or length of appointment.
 However, decisions as to the eligibility of any employee for benefits are made on a case-by-case basis by the Office of Workers' Compensation (OWCP), Department of Labor.

 Enrollment and Cost

-Enrollment for coverage is automatic, with SAO paying the full cost of this insurance.
+Coverage is automatic, with SAO paying the full cost of this insurance.

 The Federal Employment Compensation Act provides benefits for medical care and compensation for time lost.
-Income protection for on-the-job injuries or occupational disease benefits fall into two categories: Continuation of Pay and Compensation.
+Income protection for on-the-job injuries or occupational disease benefits fall into two categories: Continuation of Pay and Compensation of Wage Loss.
 Continuation of Pay (COP) is awarded to an employee who suffers an on-the-job injury for continuation of regular pay for the period the employee is disabled (not to exceed 45 calendar days).
 If awarded COP, no sick or annual leave is charged to the employee.
 COP is taxable income and all regular payroll deductions are withheld from pay.